Lake Perris: Lake Perris water withdrawal

+"Future work planned for the outlet tower and the downstream release and delivery facilities includes the installation of a new automated flow control gate, hydraulic controls equipment, seismic and security monitoring equipment, and the construction of a control building and an energy dissipation structure."

+The Emergency Release Facility Project started in 2023 and is planned to be completed by 2026.
+This project will route water in the event of an earthquake away from a community of over 6,000 residents.
+The project will include new roadside construction, levees, bridges, and relocation of utilities.

 2028 Summer Olympics proposal

 The Los Angeles Olympic Bid for the 2028 Summer Olympic Games made an agreement with the Department of Parks and Recreation for the Lake to be host for competitive Canoe-Sprint and rowing competition when Los Angeles hosts the 2028 Summer Olympics.
 The bid committee preferred Lake Perris to Lake Casitas as Lake Perris is near a larger population base and is in close proximity to UCR for athletes’ accommodations.
 In February 2019 the International Rowing Federation announced that they had been asked to look at the possibility of using Long Beach Marine Stadium (the 1932 Olympic rowing venue) instead of Lake Perris.
 In 2022 World Rowing decided to use Long Beach Marine Stadium instead.